 Our surgeons perform Rhinoplasty procedures either in hospital under general anaesthetic (fully asleep) or under twilight sedation in our government licensed Academy Day Hospital (on site at Academy Face and Body).
 In the majority of cases all incisions are hidden within the nose.
 The skin is elevated and the underlying bone and cartilage sculpted as necessary.
 This will allow the removal of a hump, narrowing a broad nose, straightening a deviated nose, refinement of the tip and changing the angle of the nose to the lip.
 Immediately after the procedure a splint is applied to the external nose for protection and reduction of swelling, and will remain on the nose for 7 days.

-After the operation you should keep your head elevated and use ice packs (frozen peas) to help reduce swelling.
-Exertion, sun exposure and activities that risk injury to your new nose must be avoided.
-If you need to wear glasses it may be necessary to use tape to prevent pressure on the bridge of the nose.
-Significant improvement can begin to be seen in the nose after two weeks however subtle refinement continues for a further 12 months for most.
+After the operation you should keep your head elevated and use ice packs (frozen peas) to help reduce swelling and discomfort.
+Exertion, sun exposure and activities that risk injury to your new nose must be avoided for a number of weeks.
+If you need to wear glasses, it may be necessary to use tape to prevent pressure on the bridge of the nose and feeling discomfort.
+Significant improvement can begin to be seen in the nose after two weeks however subtle refinement continues for a further 12 months for most patients.

 Post-operatively you will need to keep the inside of the nose clean with the saline solution.
 The more times per day the saline wash is used the better.